Kapilvastu Museum: Painted Grey Ware

 The Mauryan and the Suṅga art do not appear to have any relation with each other so far as stone sculptures are concerned.
 However, in terracotta art there appears to be some relationships between the two.
 There was a sudden increase in the manufacture of terracotta art due to an important change in the technique and tradition of its production.
 Modeling was given up during this period.
-It was replaced by the mould technique, which was extensively used for the depiction of a variety of subjects.
-This change of technique was probably due to heavy demand for terracotta art in contemporary society.
+It was replaced by the molding technique, which was extensively used for the depiction of a variety of subjects.
+This change of technique was probably due to the heavy demand for terracotta art in contemporary society.
 Stone was a hard and scarce material.
 So, it was not a convenient medium for mass production.
 It was not available in plenty in most regions.
 Due to its dexterous quality, it could not be easily converted into figurines or plaques.
-However, it was easy to display sensitive features of body in clay by subtle modeling.
-The plaques were produced from a single mould, and are, therefore, entirely flat without any decoration at the back.
+However, it was easy to display sensitive features of the body in clay by subtle modeling.
+The plaques were produced from a single mold, and are, therefore, entirely flat without any decoration at the back.
 Some are produced in low flattened relief, while others come out with the background in fairly high relief.
 Some plaques are provided with holes at the top for hanging on the wall.
-In course of time, the Suṅga artist produced fine pieces modeled in bold relief displaying disciplined sensitive modeling.
+In the course of time, the Suṅga artist produced fine pieces modeled in bold relief displaying disciplined sensitive modeling.
 They are of extremely fine fabric and are uniformly baked.
-They have light darkish red colour, though some of them do have a red-slip on them.
-They have an elaborate headdress, beaded bands on the head, studs or discs shaped earrings in their ears and with elaborate flat necklaces.
-Apart from these, they are heavily decorated with bangles anklets armlets and broad bejewelled girdles on the waist.
-As a rule, the figures have heavy coiffure and wear elaborate apparel and jewellery concealing, to a certain extent, the beauty of the delicately-modelled body.
-The female wears an extremely elaborate headdress and is loaded with jewellery, while the male wears a turban round his head.
-The plaques have decorative borders and the background is stamped with floral and rosette pattern.
+They have a light darkish red colour, though some of them have a red slip on them.
+They have an elaborate headdress, beaded bands on the head, studs or disc-shaped earrings in their ears, and elaborate flat necklaces.
+Apart from these, they are heavily decorated with bangles anklets armlets, and broad bejewelled girdles on the waist.
+As a rule, the figures have heavy coiffure and wear elaborate apparel and jewelry concealing, to a certain extent, the beauty of the delicately modeled body.
+The female wears an extremely elaborate headdress and is loaded with jewelry, while the male wears a turban around his head.
+The plaques have decorative borders and the background is stamped with floral and rosette patterns.
 The treatment of the drapery is also varied.